darioflute/sospex/README.md

 You will have to use the Python 2.x distribution since the code uses wxpython which is still not ported to Python 3.

+Then, install wxpython:

+conda install wxpython

-You have also to install the conda package lmfit: conda install -c astropy lmfit
+You have also to install the conda packages lmfit and wcsaxes:

+conda install -c astropy lmfit

+conda install -c astropy wcsaxes

 At this point you can install sospex: